How to Choose an IoT Platform

 Complete or Partially Complete

 We'll start by listing the differences you can expect between partial and complete IoT platforms.
 There are many "IoT Platforms" in the industry, but most of them are only providing a subset of what is required for commercial IoT devices.
 For example, Amazon AWS IoT is advertised as an "IoT Platform", however it is missing the IoT-Device component.
-We always recommend to seek out advice form experienced IoT professionals before choosing.
+These are things you don't want to find out later.
+Your deadlines and cost can start growing rapidly from unforeseen complications.
+This we always recommend to seek out advice form experienced IoT professionals before choosing.
+There are many pieces to getting an IoT product to market and you can leverage an experienced IoT engineering firm like eSmart to help you navigate the best course to delivering a fast an reliable IoT product.
+Here are some of the basic points to consider with choosing a complete or partially complete IoT platform:

 - Faster time to market - A complete IoT platform helps to eliminate integration efforts and expedite time-to-market.